CooperUnion/selfdrive/docs/safety.md

 # Safety Policies & Procedures

-Document serves purpose of safety guidelines (both in 701 and outside)

-### The importance of this safety guide is to ensure:
+The importance of this safety guide is to:

-1. **NO ONE GETS HARMED** or we mitigate the risk of people getting harm
+1. Ensure nobody gets harmed and reduce the risk of getting harmed
-1. There isn’t a lot of capital damage to the car or anything in the surrounding area
-1. Helps prevents any easily avoidable mistakes that could be prevented and set back the timeline
+2. How to prevent easily avoidable mistakes
+3. Reduce damage

 ## General